afreemannc/jirclemud/core/prompt/README.md

 ### Usage

-To make a field conditional simply set the .conditional property to an object with field and value properties:
+To make a field conditional simply set the conditional property to an object with field and value properties:

 fields['myconditional'] = {
   name: 'myconditional',